-A tourist in Tokyo Q&A: Toilets, menus and naked bathing
+A tourist in Tokyo Q&A: Toilets, menus, naked bathing

 Toyko — Tourism to Japan is booming, with 1 million Americans among the country’s more than 20 million annual visitors.
 But language barriers and cultural differences may seem intimidating to some travelers.
 Here are answers to questions you might have if you’re contemplating a trip to the capital city, Tokyo:

 Q: Is it true that addresses don’t really exist?
 How will I find anything?